 Forest School is a child-led experience, where children take responsibility and lead their own learning.
 They are free to explore our woodland and carry out activities at their own pace without the pressure to achieve an agreed ‘objective’.
 Our activities include; den building, bug hunting, scavenger hunts, tree climbing, bird feeder making, natural art, tree identification and cooking over an open fire.

 We are incredibly lucky to have a wonderful woodland area within our school grounds which is safe and secure for the children to independently explore.
-Since we began our Forest School in January 2017 we have been fortunate enough to receive funding from the Friends of Cold Harbour (our parent/staff fundraising group), Rotary Club and the Tesco Bags of Help scheme.
+Since we began our Forest School in January 2017 we have been fortunate enough to receive funding from the Friends of Cold Harbour (our parent/staff fundraising group), Rotary E-Club of District 1070 and the Tesco Bags of Help scheme.
 We have used this money to develop our outdoor area to further enrich the learning experience of our children.
 An important purchase has been a permanent wooden shelter which provides much needed protection from the unpredictable British weather.
 We are very proud that our Forest School has been awarded the gold Green Tree School Award by the Woodland Trust and are currently working our way towards platinum.

 Children are currently given the opportunity to participate in our sessions during Years 1,3,4 and 5.
 Sadly we cannot currently offer this opportunity to all our children each year due to other commitments in school.
 However this is something we will hope to rectify in the future so that ALL our children will have the chance to take part in Forest School during each of their years with us.